-If you are a SharePoint site owner, you may need to manage expiring access for the guests that have access to content on your site.
+If you are a SharePoint site admin, you may need to manage expiring access for the guests that have access to content on your site.
 If your administrator has set an expiration time for guest access, each guest that you invite to the site or with whom you share individual files and folders will be given access for a certain number of days.
 If you want them to continue to have access, you must extend their access on a regularly.

 As guests approach their expiration date, a banner on the site will notify you.
 Site collection administrators will receive an e-mail notification once per week informing you about all guests that will expire in the next 2 to 3 weeks.

 This feature is currently available to all tenants.